ngs-doo/dsl-json/README.md

 For SBT dependency can be added as:

-    libraryDependencies += "com.dslplatform" %% "dsl-json-scala" % "1.9.9"
+    libraryDependencies += "com.dslplatform" %% "dsl-json-scala" % "1.10.0"

 ### Kotlin support

 Kotlin has excellent Java interoperability, so annotation processor can be used as-is.
 When used with Gradle, configuration can be done via:

-    apply plugin: 'kotlin-kapt'
+    plugins {
+      kotlin("kapt") version "1.8.0"
+    }
     dependencies {
-      compile "com.dslplatform:dsl-json-java8:1.9.9"
-      kapt "com.dslplatform:dsl-json-java8:1.9.9"
+      implementation("com.dslplatform:dsl-json-java8:1.10.0")
+      kapt("com.dslplatform:dsl-json-java8:1.10.0")
     }

 ## FAQ

  ***Q***: What is `TContext` in `DslJson` and what should I use for it?
  ***A***: Generic `TContext` is used for library specialization.
 Use `DslJson<Object>` when you don't need it and just provide `null` for it.

+ ***Q***: How do I use DSL-JSON with String?
+ ***A***: Don't do that.
+You should prefer Streams or byte[] instead.
+If you really, really need it, it is mentioned in this README.

  ***Q***: Why is DSL-JSON faster than others?
  ***A***: Almost zero allocations.
 Works on byte level.
 Better algorithms for conversion from `byte[]` -> type and vice-versa.
 Minimized unexpected branching.
-Reflection version is comparable with Jackson performance.
+Reflection version is "comparable" with Jackson performance.
 Extra difference comes from compile-time databinding.

- ***Q***: DslJson is failing with unable to resolve reader/writer.
-What does it mean?
- ***A***: During startup DslJson loads services through `ServiceLoader`.
-For this to work `META-INF/services/com.dslplatform.json.Configuration` must exist with the content of `dsl_json_Annotation_Processor_External_Serialization` or `dsl_json.json.ExternalSerialization` which is the class crated during compilation step.
-Make sure you've referenced processor library (which is responsible for setting up readers/writers during compilation) and double check if annotation processor is running.
-Refer to [example projects](examples) for how to set up environment.
-As of v1.8.0 Java8 version of the library avoids this issue since services are not used by default anymore in favor of named based convention.
-Eclipse is known to create problems with annotation processor since it requires manual setup (instead of using pom.xml setup).
-For Eclipse the best workaround is to build with Maven instead or relying on its build tools.

- ***Q***: Maven/Gradle are failing during compilation with `@CompiledJson` when I'm using DSL Platform annotation processor.
-What can I do about it?
- ***A***: If Mono/.NET is available it *should* work out-of-the-box.
-But if some strange issue occurs, detailed log can be enabled to see what is causing the issue.
-Log is disabled by default, since some Gradle setups fail if something is logged during compilation.
-Log can be enabled with `dsljson.loglevel` [processor option](examples/MavenJava6/pom.xml#L35)

- ***Q***: DSL Platform annotation processor checks for new DSL compiler version on every compilation.
-How can I disable that?
- ***A***: If you specify custom `dsljson.compiler` processor option or put `dsl-compiler.exe` in project root it will use that one and will not check online for updates

- ***Q***: I get compilation error when annotation procesor runs.
+ ***Q***: I get compilation error when annotation processor runs.
 What can I do?
  ***A***: Common error is missing dependency on Java 9+ for annotation marker.
 You can add such dependency on configure compiler arguments to exclude it via `dsljson.generatedmarker`.
-Otherwise its best to inspect the generated code, look if there is some configuration error, like referencing class without sufficient visibility.
+Otherwise, it's best to inspect the generated code, look if there is some configuration error, like referencing class without sufficient visibility.
 If there is nothing wrong with the setup, there might be a bug with the DSL-JSON annotation processor in which case it would be helpful to provide a minimal reproducible

- ***Q***: What is this DSL Platform?
- ***A***: DSL Platform is a proprietary compiler written in C#.
-Since v1.7.0 DSL Platform is no longer required to create compile-time databinding.
-Compiler is free to use, but access to source code is licensed.
-If you want access to the compiler or need performance consulting [let us know](https://dsl-platform.com)
+ ***Q***: I'm trying to compile library but its failing?
+ ***A***: Its most likely due to Mono/.NET dependency in processor tests.
+Please refer to [DSL README](DSL.md).

+ ***Q***: Can you please help me out with...?
+ ***A***: There is only so many hours in a day.
+If you need to satisfy legalese for your company, contact me for a [support contract](mailto:rikard@ngs.hr?subject=DSL-JSON).